Brief Curriculum Vitae

 "High Art vs. Low Art," in Routledge Companion to Aesthetics 2nd ed.
 B. Gaut & D. Lopes (London: Routledge Press, 2005), pp. 527-540.

-“Technology and Art” forthcoming in the Blackwell Companion to Aesthetics, 2nd edition.
+“Technology and Art” in Blackwell Companion to Aesthetics, 2nd ed.
+Davies, Higgins,

 SELECTED REFEREED PRESENTATIONS